shravanasati/emozi/emojipasta/README.md

 	if err != nil {
 		...
 	}
-	generator.GenerateEmojiPasta("I just hope this works.
-No tests are available sorry.")
+	fmt.Println(generator.GenerateEmojiPasta("I just hope this works.
+No tests are available sorry."))
 }
 ```